-- USSR •
+- Sex •

 Nov.
 30, 2018

-I often find myself on Youtube playing the final scene from the Soviet movie “Ne Goryui!”
-(Cheer Up!)
-(1969).
-In this episode an elderly doctor Levan invited an entire hood for the End of Life party.
-He can not recover after his daughter passes away during child birth.
+I often find myself on YouTube playing the final scene from the 1969 Soviet movie Ne Goryui!
+(Cheer Up!).
+In this scene, an elderly doctor, Levan, invites his entire neighborhood for an End of Life party.
+He cannot recover after his daughter passes away during childbirth.
 Her love life had put him in a difficult spot and he never came to terms with it.
-Overwhelmed and heartbroken he decided he wanted to live no more.
+Overwhelmed and heartbroken he decides he doesn’t want to live anymore.
 Only one guest felt the despair of the elder and strove to fulfill his last wish.

-This film has contributed to the emotional IQ of the scores of the Soviet people.
+This film has contributed to the emotional IQ of scores of Soviet people.
 It has certainly contributed to mine.
-Now that I am observing the gender dynamics in the United States, listen to speakers like Brene Brown talking about vulnerability and Esther Perel about replacing the term “toxic masculinity” with “masculinity paradox”, I feel beyond grateful for having the chance to see “Ne Goryui” (Cheer Up!) in my early teens, in the 1980s.
+Now that I am observing gender dynamics in the United States and hearing speakers like Brene Brown talk about vulnerability and Esther Perel about replacing the term “toxic masculinity” with “masculinity paradox,” I am beyond grateful for having the chance to see Ne Goryui (Cheer Up!) in my early teens, in the 1980s.
 This was such an important film to watch.
-It has helped me understand the complexity of masculinity, to connect with people on a deeper level and build meaningful relationship.
-I can not bring myself to watch the entire movie, the same way you are not likely to watch “La Vita e Bella” with Roberto Benigni again, but every other week I type the name of the “end of life party” episode in Russian into a Youtube search bar and get sucked into this candidly filmed scene.
+It helped me understand the complexity of masculinity, and to connect with people on a deeper level and build meaningful relationships.
+I cannot bring myself to watch the entire movie, in the same way you are not likely to watch La Vita e Bella with Roberto Benigni again, but every other week I search the “end of life party” scene in Russian in YouTube and get sucked into this candidly filmed scene.

-The Georgian born director Georgii Danelia shot “Ne Goryui!” after a novel “My Uncle Benjamin” (1842) by the French, Claudet Tillier.
-This time the story is set in the nineteenth century Georgia, but unlike its French predecessor, it has no happy ending.
-Danelia reinterpreted the original comic plot into a tragic comedy.
-The hearty laughs are interweaved with satire and sad reality like facing death..
+The Georgian born director Georgii Danelia shot Ne Goryui! based on a novel My Uncle Benjamin (1842) by the French writer Claudet Tillier.
+The Soviet version places the characters in the nineteenth century Georgia, but unlike its French predecessor, it has no happy ending.
+Danelia reinterpreted the original comic plot as a tragic comedy.
+The hearty laughs are interwoven with satire and the sad reality of facing death.